Takashiidobe/notes/src/operating-systems/xv6/02-general-features.md

 A program's virtual memory is laid out as so:

 1. Code and Data section (loaded from the binary during execution)
+2. Guard Page (prevents stack overflow by mdrking a page as
-2. Stack (Allocated one 4KB page).
+3. Stack (Allocated one 4KB page).
 If the program exceeds this, it crashes.
-3. Heap (Grows dynamically in page-sized increments)
+3. Heap (Grows dynamically in page-sized increments) inaccessible)
-4. Guard Page (prevents stack overflow by marking a page as inaccessible)
-5. Trap/Trampoline pages (traps are per process, trampolines for all processes)
+4. Trap/Trampoline pages (traps are per process, trampolines for all processes)
     - Trap frames store process state during exceptions
     - Trampoline for handling traps